Why you Should use a Frame within a Frame

 Below is an example of using multiple frames in a shot that form part of the background.
 Framing from the background reinforces the subject and leads the eyes in an obvious order.
 Here, the empty frames balance the rest of the photo.

 Leading The Eye

-Once you know how to lead the eye using frames and understand a frames effect on depth, it’s easy to create a path for your eye to go down, like in the photo below.
-The repeating frames start to diminish the further away they get and this is a great way of drawing your eye to a single point.
+Once you’ve worked out how to lead the eye using frames and understand a frame’s effect on depth, it’s easy to create a path for your eye to be led down, as shown in the photo below.
+The repeating frames start to diminish the further away they get; a great way of drawing your eye to a single point.

 Making the Frame an Equal Part of The Photo

 If the frame is particularly interesting, don’t neglect it; use it.